eclipse-archived/codewind-vscode/README.md

 Complete the installation:
 1. Find Codewind for VS Code in the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.codewind) or by searching for `Codewind` in the [VS Code Extensions view](https://code.visualstudio.com/docs/editor/extension-gallery#_browse-for-extensions).
 2. Go to the **Explorer** view group and open the **Codewind** view.
-3. Click **Install** whem prompted.
+3. Click **Install** when prompted.
 The download is approximately 1 GB.

 ## Using Codewind for VS Code
 To see the actions available, open the [**Command Palette**](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and type `Codewind`.</br>